-In addition to DEXTENZA and OTX-TP, we are engaged in the preclinical development of our hydrogel depot administered via intravitreal injection to address the large and growing markets for diseases and conditions of the back of the eye.
-Our initial development efforts are focused on the use of our extended-delivery hydrogel depot in combination with anti-angiogenic drugs, such as protein-based anti-VEGF drugs or small molecule anti-angiogenic drugs, such as tyrosine kinase inhibitors, or TKIs, for the treatment of retinal diseases such as wet

-AMD, retinal vein occlusion and diabetic macular edema.
+We are engaged in the preclinical development of our hydrogel administered via intravitreal injection to address the large and growing markets for diseases and conditions of the back of the eye.
+Our initial development efforts are focused on the use of our extended-delivery hydrogel depot in combination with anti-angiogenic drugs, such as protein-based anti-VEGF drugs or small molecule anti-angiogenic drugs, such as tyrosine kinase inhibitors, or TKIs, for the treatment of retinal diseases such as wet AMD, retinal vein occlusion and diabetic macular edema.
 Our initial goal for this program is to provide extended delivery of a protein-based large molecule or small molecule TKI drug targeting VEGF over a four to six month period following administration of a bioresorbable hydrogel incorporating the drug by an injection into the vitreous humor, thereby reducing the frequency of the current monthly or bi-monthly intravitreal injection regimen for wet AMD and other retinal diseases.